Publishing with a University Press: A Curious Author’s Guide to the Process

 The peer review process

-Once the reviewers provide comments, the acquisitions editor asks the author to respond and based on that feedback, decides whether to seek approval from the press.
+Once the reviewers provide comments—usually within one to three months—the acquisitions editor asks the author to respond and, based on that feedback, decides whether to seek approval from the press.

-If approved, a contract gets drafted.
-There is a little room for negotiation in these contracts but not a lot.
-The contract gets signed and everyone is satisfied.
+If approved (usually by a larger committee that meets to discuss the merits of book projects like yours), a contract gets drafted.
+There is a little room for negotiation in these contracts, but not much.
+Usually the contract gets signed and everyone is satisfied.

 Completing and publishing your book

-The copy editing, production, and proofreading process takes a few months more.
-Books are released a few times each year.
+The copy editing, production, proofreading, and indexing process takes a few months more.

-The author will typically be asked to help with publicity—at the very least to make suggestions.
+The author will typically be asked to help with publicity—at the very least to make suggestions on a “marketing questionnaire"—and may be asked to help with the book description.
 Don’t hesitate to offer feedback.
 You know your book, your audience, and your field better than anyone.

-You’ll then get author copies of the book and it will be officially published shortly after.
+You’ll then get author copies of the book, and it will be officially published shortly after, typically within six months after proofreading is complete.

 Marketing with a University Press